javad87/-javad87-s-previous-working-day-date-in-Persian-or-other-Calendar-e.g.-Chinese-inside-SSRS/README.md

 3- I did this calculation with assumption that I have the date set (records or array) which Trade (or whatever value you want to calculate…. e.g., sales or buys) has occurred, i.e. I knew the date of trades (or sales or buys) .... definitely these dates are working days and there is no holidays or weekends among them.

-4- We have a parameter which will be provided by user as a date with string type (e.g., "1400/01/10") which we want to find previous trading date.
+4- We have defined a parameter in our report and user will provide a date value in string format(e.g., "1400/01/10") and wants to know a first previous trading date less than a parameter value (given date).

 # Solution: